 But before the Thieves could step into the studio, a month of preparatory practices in January 2016 would ensue in Greg's cold garage.
 Jennie Brooks was invited in (on recommendation from Parker) to help out with drums and percussion.
 Tammy Morris, another close friend of the band from Next Level Church, came in to figure out where the Thieves could fit her powerful rock vocal skills into the mix.

-The album features soon-to-be well established tracks such as "Greatest Wonders" as well as already well established live favorites like "Whiskey Saved the World."
-But the album has ten other great songs that all stand on their own and make this a solid hour of Folk/Americana goodness.
+The album featured soon-to-be well established Thieves favorites such as "Greatest Wonders" as well as already well established live favorites like "Whiskey Saved the World."
+But the album features ten other great songs that all stand on their own and make this a solid hour of Folk/Americana goodness.
 No filler here.
 Tammy Morris stands out on "Higher."
 Parker Foley throws in some nice upright bass solo runs on "Trails."
 Jennie Brook's drum work and Greg Moore's acoustic guitar solos on "Sweeter Cup" are not to be missed.
 Steve Allen's James Tayloresque voice is the chief draw on "Carolina Gold."
 And as always, Brad Davidson's songwriting takes center stage on several tracks including the title track "Laverna."

-This album is also the first to feature cover art from Cary, NC artist Tim Lee.
+This album is also featured cover art from Cary, NC artist Tim Lee.
 Tim also happens to be a mandolinist himself, playing in the "Hey Brothers," an NC triangle-based bluegrass band.
 Tim's "Pretty Red Lips" painting caught the eye of the Thieves on the internet, and the Thieves licensed with Tim to feature the art on the cover of the new album.
 In fact, the Thieves did not really have a title for the album nailed down until it was decided that Tim's art would be the album cover.
 Once that was decided, the cover's red-haired mandolin picking beauty would soon be, essentially, LAVERNA Roman goddess of Thieves.
-Not to throw spoilers out there, but we wouldn't be entirely surprised if future albums featured more of Tim's work, along with sequel appearances of Laverna herself.

-2016 appearances are still being added to the Thieves calendar.
-Proving this will be yet another successful year of music for the band.
-This includes the Sunday June 26th appearance of the Thieves at Symphony Park in Charlotte, NC.
-This show featured the largest crowd the band has every performed for (estimate 3000), on the largest stage they have ever appeared on.
-An exciting rest of 2016 awaits!
+2016 appearances marked another successful year of live music for the band.
+This included the Sunday June 26th appearance of the Thieves at Symphony Park in Charlotte, NC.
+This show featured the largest crowd the band has ever performed for (estimate 3000), on the largest stage they had ever appeared on.